orangespaceman/training-notes/php.md

 ### File includes - HTML

-Let's say we're creating a form

-In this form we want to import a list of countries as a select dropdown list
+Let's say we're creating a form, in which we want to import a list of countries as a select dropdown list

 If it were a static HTML page: